-Sperrins from Oughtmore-rounded hills,wet hummocky heather, spagnum and peat.
-Long fences and big skies are features of
+Sperrins from Oughtmore-rounded hills-wet hummocky heather, spagnum, peat, long fences and big skies are features of

-the Sperrins.It is not love at first sight, you learn to love them.
+the Sperrins-not love at first sight, but you learn to love them.

-A zig-zag track leads to the col between Crockmore
+A zig-zag track to the col between Crockmore

-is seen on the way up.
-Far to the north are
+‘The Priest’s Chair’ on the way up.
+To the north beyond

 Looking north from Crockmore over